ingonyama-zk/icicle/docs/docs/icicle/primitives/poseidon.md

 # primitive_element = 15 # bw6-761
 ```

-We only support `alpha = 5` so if you want to use another alpha for SBox please reach out on discord or open a github issue.
+We only support `alpha = 5` so if you want to use another alpha for S-box please reach out on discord or open a github issue.

 ### Rust API